coleridge113/pocket-translator/README.md

 		- Suggest to use `ctrl + space`

 ## How to Use
-1. Copy the text you wish to translate.
+1. Copy the text you wish to translate
-	- If text is Japanese, it will be translated to English
+	- If text is in Japanese, it will be translated to English
-	- If text is English, it will be translated to Japanese
+	- If text is in English, it will be translated to Japanese

 	![text-to-copy](img/pt-copy.png)
 2. While in Chrome, press your keyboard shortcut or select the `extensions` button (found after the Chrome address bar)